danthegoodman1/how_to_be_exceptional/README.md

 > _Owners don't wait, they don't hand-wave, and they don't need a babysitter._

 **You find a way, not an excuse**
 Constraints are real, but they're rarely immovable.
-You never just say “I/we can't do that”, you say “… but I think we can do this”.
+You never just say "I/we can't do that", you say "… but I think we can do this".

-**You treat every problem as yours until it's clearly owned** “Someone else's problem” is never your first reaction.
+**You treat every problem as yours until it's clearly owned** "Someone else's problem" is never your first reaction.
 If you see a problem that's not already owned, you own it until it has the right owner.

 If you're still confused how it applies, take this thought exercise: You somehow get stranded in the middle of nowhere.
 You know your really rough location, but you only have a single 5-min call before your phone dies. *Who do you call?*